agardnerIT/thekindkeptn/full-tour-5-self-healing.md

 For simplicity we have only one action, but multiple actions per problem type are possible.
 Keptn will try them in order, which means you can try less invasive resolutions first, escalating them if they fail.

-The important parts here are `problemType` which denotes the name of the problem type we are expecting to be sent (from an external feed or observability platform).
-The `action` which denotes what we do when this problem type is received and the `value` which will be used to tell Helm how many replicas we need.
+The important parts here are `problemType` denotes the name of the problem type we are expecting to be sent (from an external feed or observability platform).
+The `action` denotes what we do when this problem type is received and the `value` will be used to tell `helm` how many replicas are required in the new deployment.

 ```
 cat << EOF > helloservice-remediation.yaml